venenux/alpine-wiki/tutorials/alpine-tutorial-gui-sessions-wm-tunning-and-improvements.md

 for u in $(ls /home); do chown -R $u:$u /home/$u; done
 ```

+#### Why not just install MATE

+Installing MATE will add a layer of complexity, **we just use the daemon sync
+for settings and the polkit for security elevation**, session handler is managed
+by the openbox itselft, the virtual filesystems are handled by the gvfs package
+software, and the **powermanager is the only thing you will be forced to use if
+your bare metal computer is a laptop** (that can be avoid if you configured couple
+of backends programs as fdpowerdown).

+Also we do not use by default the panel, but here we will configure it for
+older non modern users, you just can avoid the panel configuration cos we
+already have the GJmenu handler for.

+Unfortunatelly Alpine packagers do not have any GUI exec launcher.. so the panel
+will provide this, unless you like to have a lof of stupid terminal windows
+opened to just launch programs being a stupid geek old school and wasting
+lof of threats of execution and mem ram.

+#### Reasons and justifications

+* Most of tools and integration here were using MATE ones, this cos are the
+only tools that does no use client side decorations (GTK-CSD) and integrates
+very well and provided advanced usage, most close to the GNOME ones that are
+currently well developed but too stupidity eye candy and does not integrated to
+most older or newer rest of programs.
+* By the same reason we used polkit and settings daemon from MATE also
+if were used the ones from XFCE this will install more depends, the MATE ones
+already uses GTK/GIO packages from GNOME and FXCE will install the sames but
+plus install also others from itselft, so its nonsense.
+* We used `engrampa` by the same previous reason, its based on `file-roller`
+that is the archiving tool with best support for non-free archivers, the
+light well knowed `xarchiver` is too poor in such support and the rest are
+made in QT framework that will force lot of dependencies and poor GTK integration.
+* We used `caja` cos web browsers only understand `caja`, `thunar` and `nautilus`
+as filemanagers with pinting focus of downloaded file, you can change by `pcmanfm`
+but file pointing will be limited if you manage huge amount of files in same
+directory (forced to use find tool event just click on the web browser after
+file downloading).
+* For image viewer and document viewer you can use `atril` and `eom` but those
+are the best cos supports virtual file systems, the `gpicview` package is
+very light but does not support any virtual file system, in the same line is
+the document viewer, there is `zathura` that two more packages to support ps/pdf
+files for extra dependencies.

+> **Warning** the `openbox-doc` package must be installed, just run `apk add openbox-doc`

 # Wayland shit session tips

 Wayland is so crap becouse nothig great work under and forced 3d gpu usage

+### List of some wayland based apps equivalents

+* SFWBar is best but not packaged yet, we used waybar with font awesome as icons
+* Kanshi to use profiles ouput on multiple screens hotplug by randr (wlr-randr)
+* mako is a notification daemon as simple as dunst is
+* wvkbd is a on screen keyboar for wayland, equivalent of xvkbd
+* Clickclack not yet packaged, haptic feedback and audio feedback for key press
+* wtype is the xdotool equivalent for wayland
+* hawck not yet packaget, hack key preset and redefine their action to new key
+* wshowkeys display key peset on screen, ideal for screen recording
+* lavalauncher is a MAcosx like bar laucher of butons, like wbar does
+* wayvnc for remote desktop sesion support for wayland
+* swaylock-effects is a lock screen manager with image and widget support
+* swaylockd ensures that swaylock/swaylockdeffects runs property (bugs free)
+* SimpleScreenRecorder is compatible with wayland and X11 but heavyle
+* wf-recorder is more configurable for batch process and uses ffmpeg commands
+* Luminance not packaget yet, GTK control brightness of displays with DDC/CI
+* gammastep on edge only..
+GTK control brightness of displays with DDC/CI
+* mpvpaper on edge only, allows you to play videos with mpv as your wallpaper
+* swaybg will set background color or walpaper manager
+* Firefox is the only web browser that supports native wayland
+* waydroit not packaged yet will allow to boot full androit systems

 ### Wayland environments and need variables